-Management Objectives Performance Targets How to Achieve Objectives and Performance Targets Performance Measure Ensure physical access is easy for all users including the aged and people with special needs and disabilities Carry out an access audit at all the reserves and provide where appropriate: Ramps, handrails, etc Attractive and safe access to viewing areas Obvious entries and signage Good access to public transport, such as bus stops (no trip hazards etc) Parking for buses Access for maintenance and emergency vehicles, and service authorities Maintain and enhance Garrison Point as a gathering place for groups with specialised needs.
+Management Objectives Performance Targets How to Achieve Objectives and Performance Targets Performance Measure Ensure physical access is easy for all users including the aged and people with special needs Carry out an access audit at all the reserves and provide where appropriate: Ramps, handrails, etc Access audit completed and actions placed in forward works program and disabilities Attractive and safe access to viewing areas Obvious entries and signage Good access to public transport, such as bus stops (no trip hazards etc) Meet actions and deliver outcomes from the Disability Inclusion Action Plan 2017-2021 Parking for buses Access for maintenance and emergency vehicles, and service authorities Maintain and enhance Garrison Point as a gathering place for groups with specialised needs.
 Provide parking for buses here and excellent access for all.
-Incorporate the requirements of the Disability Discrimination Act 1992 into all improvements Access audit completed and actions placed in forward works program Meet actions and deliver outcome from the Disability Inclusion Action Plan 2017-2021 High importance is shown in support for people with a disability through community satisfaction survey Provide appropriate signage at Mirambeena Regional Reserve with a coordinated graphic approach Carry out a signage audit and provide where considered necessary: Attractive and clear entry and directional signage that can be easily read from cars, eg signs along Hume Highway to promote Shortland Brush entry Orientation maps Interpretation signage for natural features, particularly for EEC/BioBanking Interpretation signage for heritage (Aboriginal and European) Interpretation signage for ibis at Lake Gillawarna Signage to advertise Bushcare groups Locational signage for emergencies (particularly for cyclists in Lansdowne Reserve) Sign to ban motorbikes from Lansdowne Reserve Refer: Council's signage palette and adopted master plans and strategies Positive community feedback Provide parking for the reserves at Mirambeena Regional Reserve that does not impact negatively on amenity or adjacent residential areas Provide adequate parking spaces for the size of the parks and their usage patterns (including accessible spaces) Review current parking maintenance - reseal and line mark where necessary Review current parking provision - size, location, provision of accessible spaces, surface treatment, shade, ease of circulation, safety, lighting, etc Aim to reduce the visual and environmental impact of open expansive carparks, eg with tree planting and porous pavements Refer: Council Engineering Standards (CB City 2017) Parking is adequate for the majorit of utilisation and is not visually intrusive or environmentally detrimental Provide adequate crossing points over Prospect Creek Review the potential for additional creek / river crossings to open space in adjoining LGAs at Flinders Slopes and Garrison Point There are adequate crossing point over Prospect Creek
+Incorporate the requirements of the Disability Discrimination Act 1992 into all improvements High importance is shown in support for people with a disability through community satisfaction survey Provide appropriate signage at Mirambeena Regional Reserve with a coordinated graphic approach Carry out a signage audit and provide where considered necessary: Attractive and clear entry and directional signage that can be easily read from cars, eg signs along Hume Highway to promote Shortland Brush entry Orientation maps Interpretation signage for natural features, particularly for EEC/BioBanking Interpretation signage for heritage (Aboriginal and European) Interpretation signage for ibis at Lake Gillawarna Signage to advertise Bushcare groups Locational signage for emergencies (particularly for cyclists in Lansdowne Reserve) Sign to ban motorbikes from Lansdowne Reserve Refer: Council's signage palette and adopted master plans and strategies Positive community feedback Provide parking for the reserves at Mirambeena Regional Reserve that does not impact negatively on amenity or adjacent residential areas Provide adequate parking spaces for the size of the parks and their usage patterns (including accessible spaces) Review current parking maintenance - reseal and line mark where necessary Review current parking provision - size, location, provision of accessible spaces, surface treatment, shade, ease of circulation, safety, lighting, etc Aim to reduce the visual and environmental impact of open expansive carparks, eg with tree planting and porous pavements Refer: Council Engineering Standards (CB City 2017) Parking is adequate for the majority of utilisation and is not visually intrusive or environmentally detrimental Provide adequate crossing points over Prospect Creek Review the potential for additional creek / river crossings to open space in adjoining LGAs at Flinders Slopes and Garrison Point There are adequate crossing point over Prospect Creek